SoftFever/OrcaSlicer/doc/print_settings/strength/strength_settings_infill_rotation_template_metalanguage.md

 - `ℕ"` - the distance in inches
 - `ℕ#` - the distance in range of standard height of ℕ layers
 - `ℕ%` - the distance as a percentage of model height
+- `ℍ:ℕ` - the distance as a fractional of model height ℍ

 ## Description of instructions and examples